 The HRC has space dedicated for storing samples and cores acquired by NSF-funded research.
 The HRC curates this material and facilitates continued access to the material by researchers.
 For more information about utilizing these storage and curation services, please contact Beverly DeJarnett (713-983-9420).
 This material is based upon work supported by the National Science Foundation under Grant No. 0331241.

-The Integrated Core and Log Database (IGOR) is a searchable database for all core and well cutting holdings.
-Some Austin and Midland data are not currently included in IGOR; please contact Nathan Ivicic (512-471-0402) if you have any questions regarding this.
+The CONTINUUM Geologic Database is a searchable database for all core and well cutting holdings.
+Some Austin and Midland data are not currently included in CONTINUUM; please contact Nathan Ivicic (512-471-0402) if you have any questions regarding this.

 Beverly DeJarnett, Geologist